KDE/digikam-doc/post_processing/media_server.rst

     The DLNA Media-Server is Running and can be Closed with the Stop Button

-After you start the media-server, you might have to wait for about 30 seconds to one minute before other devices in the network can see your server, so please be patient.
+After you start the media-server, you might have to wait about 30 seconds to one minute before other devices in the network can see your server, so please be patient.

 This server was tested with some client applications.
 This list includes: